-That's why abiding is essential.
-But just what does it mean to abide?
+Which raises the question, what does it mean to abide?
 You'll find the word "abide" (translated "remain" in the NIV) some eleven times in chapter 15, and forty times in the entire gospel.
 It can mean to "remain, dwell, continue, or be present."

 For instance in John 14:25 Jesus said, "All this I have spoken while still with you."
 That's the word.
-Purposeful reliance.
+I've been purposefully connected to you.